rosborne132/rust_chip_8/README.md

 # Chip-8 Emulator

 This is emulator is built in Rust, for the purpose of understanding/learning how to build an emulator.

-## Controls

 ## Setup
 Install `sdl2`